ml31415/numpy-groupies/README.md

  [`pandas` groupby concept](http://pandas.pydata.org/pandas-docs/dev/groupby.html), or [MapReduce paradigm](http://en.wikipedia.org/wiki/MapReduce), or simply the [basic histogram](https://en.wikipedia.org/wiki/Histogram).

-A couple of implemented functions does not reduce the data, instead it calculates values cumulatively while iterating over the data or permutates them.
+A couple of implemented functions do not reduce the data, instead it calculates values cumulatively while iterating over the data or permutates them.
 The output size matches the input size.

 ```python